Help me stay strong

 For more information on vaccinations or other immunisation information, contact your doctor, immunisation provider or SA Health's Immunisation Section.

 Resources for parents

-SA Health has developed a postnatal immunisation pack to be given to mothers of Aboriginal babies after the baby is born and before they leave hospital.
-The message for timely vaccination at 2, 4 and 6 months of age is strongly promoted through the promotional items in the pack.
-These packs will be distributed by the hospitals only.
+SA Health has developed an immunisation pack to be given to mothers of Aboriginal babies after the baby is born.
+The message for timely vaccination is strongly promoted through the promotional items in the pack.
+These packs will be distributed through Child and Family Health Services.

 Resources for immunisation providers

 Promotional posters, brochures and reminder cards to promote immunisation for Aboriginal children will assist providers in addressing the low vaccination coverage rates in Aboriginal children.
 The promotional resources act as reminders for parents and carers of Aboriginal children about the need for timely vaccination, and are available from the Immunisation Section.